 Other forms of assistance

 Where the work does not fall within the categories listed in the introduction above or the grant does not meet the whole cost of the works, the council or the Guildford and Waverley Care & Repair Agency may be able to assist by helping clients to obtain an equity release loan, social services top-up funding, charity funding or other forms of assistance.

 If the grant is for works to provide an additional bedroom, bathroom or toilet, the council may apply a condition to the approval to require repayment of part of the grant if you sell or transfer your property within 10 years of completion of the works.

 This condition will only apply if the recipient of the grant has an owner's interest in the property.

-This condition does not apply to the first £5,000 of any grant and the maximum grant repayment is £10,000.
+This condition does not apply to the first £5,000 of any grant and the maximum grant repayment of any mandatory grant is £10,000.
 This condition will also apply to the whole of any addtional grant above the £30,000 mandatory limit.